Trump says he wants people 'to stop dying' but won't say whether he wants Russia or Ukraine to win war | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tori B. Powell, Elise Hammond, Maureen Chowdhury, Amir Vera, Caitlin Hu, Betsy Klein, DJ Judd, Oren Liebermann and Haley Britzky contributed to this report.
+CNN’s Tori B. Powell, Elise Hammond, Maureen Chowdhury, Amir Vera, Caitlin Hu, Betsy Klein, DJ Judd, Oren Liebermann, Haley Britzky, Vasco Cotovio and Andrew Millman contributed to this report.